tariqhawis/tariqhawis.github.io/_posts/2020-02-29-why-you-should-avoid-wordpress.md

 ---
 layout: post
 hero_title: Why you Should Avoid WordPress
-description: Wordpress is the most famous CMS platform that is used to build websites for years.
-However, after the new w3 standards, Google SEO, and the emerge of cyber threats.
-This platform has shown inability to catch up.
+description: Here is the dark side of Wordpress and why you should avoid using it.
 summary:  |-
     If you are a WordPress user then you must have needed to install some plugins that are responsible to increase performance, security, and maybe SEO to optimize your SEO rank.
 date: 2020-02-29